oisdk/team-software-project/frontend/README.md

    **Note**: The event source is like a _path_ from the server to the client through which events will travel.

-   **Also note**: The event source is initialised by waitingGame() already, therefore, there's no need to re-initialise it again, all you have to do is "get" the event source, as per this step.
+   **Also note**: The event source (which is a class, by the way) is initialised by waitingGame() already, therefore, there's no need to re-initialise it again, all you have to do is "get" the event source, as per the step above.

 3. Now attach an event listener to the event source you just made: